JohnPaulinePineda/Portfolio_Project_54/docs/index.md

     * compute risk indices for the test case and the study population data as baseline
     * estimate lung cancer probabilities for the test case and the study population data as baseline
     * predict risk categories for the test case
-2. The user interface application code was saved in a repository that was eventually cloned for uploading to the Streamlit community cloud.
+2. The user interface application code was saved in a repository that was eventually cloned for uploading to Streamlit Community Cloud.

 ![ModelDeployment1_UserInterfaceApplicationCode.png](04867edc-15c3-4a27-a755-bb150a384388.png)